ponylang/ponylang-website/content/blog/last-week-in-pony-02182018.md

 Not much happened this week, no progress on RFCs, not even a Pony Development Sync took place.
 So this nearly would have been a rather sad post.

-But hey, let's all take the time to watch the following gif of a work-in-progress Pony VSCOde Intellisense implementation at least 65535 times and cheer in anticipation and gratefulness for the hard work of IRC user patroclos:
+But hey, let's all take the time to watch the following gif of a work-in-progress **Pony VSCode Intellisense** implementation at least 65535 times and cheer in anticipation and gratefulness for the hard work of IRC user patroclos:

 <br />